aarya127/ApplyPilot/README.md

 The backend lets the extension and agent ask one structured AI request for visible missing fields, constrained to the actual dropdown/radio options when those options are available.

+The Playwright agent reads the same key either way: export `NVIDIA_API_KEY` (and optionally `NVIDIA_MODEL`) in your shell, or just keep them in `autofill_extension/backend/env.private` — the agent loads that file automatically when the variable is not already set.

 ### Use The Chrome Extension

 Load the extension from: